 The flowers are only 3/8 inch wide but have 20 to 30 small bisexual ray florets with light bluish, usually, or cream colored corollas and rays (seldom yellowish).
 Disc florets are absent.
 Only two species of Lactuca have florets that are usually bluish.
-The filaments of the 5 stamens and their anthers are appressed to the pistil and the style has a divided tip.
+The filaments of the 5 stamens and their anthers are appressed around the style which has a divided tip.
 Flower heads have involucres campanulate to cylindric in shape, longer than wide.
-The outside of the head has a grouping of tightly appressed phyllaries with dark tips.
+Surrounding the outside of the head is a grouping of tightly appressed phyllaries with dark tips.
 These are usually reflexed when the seeds are visible.

 Habitat: Tall Blue Lettuce grows in moist woods and thickets making due with partial sun.
 Even though this is a short lived plant, it develops a stout taproot.

 Names: The genus Lactuca is applied to the lettuce family and comes from the Latin lac, for the milky juice of the stem and root.
 The species, biennis, refers to the plant being biennial (usually).
-The author names for the plant classification are first - ‘Moench’ is for Conrad Moench, (1744-1805), German botanist, Professor of Botany at Marburg, author of Methodus Plantas hirti botanici et agri Marburgensis, and who named the genus Echinacea.
-His work was amended by ‘Fernald’ which refers to Merritt Lyndon Fernald (1873-1950) American botanist, Harvard Professor, scholar of taxonomy, author of over 850 papers, editor of the 7th & 8th editions of Gray’s Manual of Botany.
-In older literature this species was classified as Lactuca spicata.
+The author names for the plant classification are: first to classify in 1794 assigning the name as Sonchus biennis was - ‘Moench’ which refers to Conrad Moench, (1744-1805), German botanist, Professor of Botany at Marburg, author of Methodus Plantas hirti botanici et agri Marburgensis, and who named the genus Echinacea.
+His work was amended in 1940 by ‘Fernald’ which refers to Merritt Lyndon Fernald (1873-1950) American botanist, Harvard Professor, scholar of taxonomy, author of over 850 papers, editor of the 7th & 8th editions of Gray’s Manual of Botany.
+In older literature several other names, which are no longer accepted, came into use between these two classifications - one was Lactuca spicata.

 Comparisons: Similar in height and shape is the Wild Lettuce, L. canadensis.
 But there the florets are yellow in the majority of plants, the leaves are paler in color with finer teeth on the lobes.
 The only other species of Lactuca that typically has light blue ray flowers is Lactuca floridana, Florida Wild Lettuce, which a one time was also found in Minnesota but he DNR now lists it as historical.
 That species is less tall and has fewer ray flowers.